 Spring is in the air, and so my toddlers and preschoolers have been creating lots of Spring crafts to hurry it along!
-Today I’m sharing a super-cute paper plate bird craft you see the Paper Plate Robins we made last year?
-Well these are more colourful, eclectic version of those little birds.
+Today I’m sharing the super-cute paper plate bird craft that we made today.
+It’s one of many in our A-Z paper plate crafts collection.
+Did you see the Paper Plate Robins we made last year?
+Well the birds that the hooligans made today are a more colourful and eclectic version of those robins.

-I have to say that I’m just in love with today’s vibrant version of the craft.
+I have to say that I’m just in love with these little birdies!
 What a fun burst of colour as we await Spring!

 For our paper plate bird craft, you’ll need:

 For your convenience, I’m including Amazon Affiliate links in this post.

 - White 9″ Paper Plates – 100 Count (or cardboard circle)

 - Cardstock for beak

 - thin strips of coloured construction paper